tristantao/kaggle_survivor/writeup.md

 ```

 Additionally, we need to replace qualitative variables (such as gender) into quantitative variables (0 for male, 1 for female etc) in order to fit our model.
 Note that there are models where the variables can be qualitative.

+&& Why can we do that change qualitative variables to numbers?
+&& Whats gsub(), which(), as.integer()

 ```R
 # Converting categorical variable Sex to integers
 trainData$Sex <- gsub("female", 1, trainData$Sex)